br3ndonland/fastenv/docs/cloud-object-storage.md

 ### Set up a virtual environment

 To get started, let's set up a virtual environment and install fastenv from the command line.
-If you've been through the [environment variable docs](environment.md#getting-started), the only change here is installing the optional extras with `poetry add fastenv -E httpx` or `python -m pip install fastenv[httpx]`.
+If you've been through the [environment variable docs](environment.md#getting-started), the only change here is installing the optional extras like `python -m pip install fastenv[httpx]`.

 !!!example "Setting up a virtual environment"